slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"The things we see every day are the things we never see at all."
 -- G.K.
 Chesterton [1874]*

-> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate." (...)
+> *"Until you make the unconscious conscious, it will direct your life and you will call it fate." (...)
 "Fanaticism is always a sign of repressed doubt."
 -- Carl Jung [1875]*